Deeproshan-Kumar/career-craft/README.md

 npm install

 3. Set up Environment
-.env
-# Then edit .env with your values
+.env then edit .env with your values

 4. Set up the Database
 Create the database manually or via CLI, then run: